-Often I'm asked how I became a woodworker.
+Often I'm asked when, how, or why my interest in woodworking began.
 The truth is, it's been a winding path, with many steps along the way.
 I've been professionally making furniture since 2013, but my interest in the craft began years earlier.

 Hello, I'm Jeff Stultz.